Second Lieutenant Donald P Breeden

-Donald flew 5 missions as a co-pilot starting on october 4th to Frankfurt with the McDarby crew in B17/42-29988, the ‘Uncouth bastard‘.
-On 8th he flew to Bremen with the same (McDarby)crew in ‘Devastating Dottie’.
-Then to the ship yards in Gdynia in occupied Poland on 9th of october with the same crew in B17/42-3436.
-And with the same crew and same ship he flies on october 10th to Munster.
-Donald Paul Breeden gets shot down in Finkenrath (G) near Eygelshoven (NL) on his 5th mission on the 14th october with the McDarby crew on its way to Schweinfurt.
-There he gets MIA.
+Donald flew 5 missions as a co-pilot starting on October 4th to Frankfurt with the McDarby crew in B-17 #42-29988, the ‘Uncouth bastard‘.
+On the 8th he flew to Bremen with the same McDarby crew in ‘Devastating Dottie’.
+Then to the ship yards in Gdynia in occupied Poland on 9th of October with the same crew in B-17 #42-3436.
+And with the same crew and same ship he flies on October 10th to Munster.
+Donald Paul Breeden gets shot down in Finkenrath (G) near Eygelshoven (NL) on his 5th mission on the 14th October with the McDarby crew on its way to Schweinfurt.
+He is listed as MIA.

 In December 1948 and January 1949 there was an investigation into this MIA.
 Donald Paul Breeden's remains were most probably buried together with the remains of Mr. W.J.
 Martin and/or Mr. H.A.
 Manley.
 First in Germany and after the war at Margraten Cemetery.

 In 1951 a Board of Review states in its recommendation 'That the remains... considered be determined non-recoverable.'

 Units served with

 The 305th Bombardment Group (Heavy), nicknamed "Can Do" was activated 1-March-1942 at Salt Lake City Air Base, Utah which was their primary training base until 11-Jun-1942 when they relocated to Geiger Field, Washington until 29-Jun-1942, then on to...

 B-17 Flying Fortress